-It’s difficult to think about legal matters, when you are grieving from the loss of a loved one, but it’s important to speak to a NC Wrongful Death Lawyer if you think your loved one’s death was caused by someone else.
-An attorney can assess whether you have a compensable claim and worry about the details while you can focus on moving forward after your loss.
+It’s difficult to think about legal matters, when you are grieving from the loss of a loved one, but it’s important to speak to a NC Wrongful Death Lawyer if you believe your loved one’s death was caused by the negligence of another.
+An attorney can assess whether you have a wrongful death claim and worry about the details while you can focus on moving forward after your loss.

-In North Carolina, you only have two years to bring a wrongful death lawsuit.
-Most other negligence cases allow for three years to bring a claim.
-But with a wrongful death action, your claim is barred by the Statute of Limitations two years after the date of the death.
+If your loved one was harmed in a car accident, motorcycle accident, or truck accident, you only have two years to bring a wrongful death lawsuit.
+Most other NC negligence cases allow for three years to bring a claim.
+But with a NC wrongful death action, your claim is barred by the Statute of Limitations two years after the date of the death.

 NC Wrongful Death Lawyer